markh55/PP3-Project-blog/README.md

 Python Code Linting: I ran a CI linter on important Python files like forms.py, admin.py, urls.py, and models.py to catch style and syntax problems.
 The screenshots show the code follows PEP8 and stays clean, which makes it easier to read and less likely to have bugs.

-These checks back up the manual completed below;
+These checks back up the manual testing completed below;

 ### Manual Testing